JesseTG/melonds-ds/.github/SECURITY.md

 melonDS DS is only intended to execute code for the hardware it emulates;
 any bug that allows it to execute arbitrary code on the host is a vulnerability and should be reported.
+Reports of other kinds of vulnerabilities
+(e.g. build infrastructure) are also welcome.

-If you discover such a bug, please submit a private vulnerability report (**not** a public bug) with a homebrew ROM that demonstrates the issue.
+If you discover such a bug, please submit a private vulnerability report (**not** a public bug) with a homebrew ROM that demonstrates the issue if applicable.

 I will share this information with the maintainers of upstream melonDS, as such a vulnerability would most likely affect them as well.